twilio-labs/function-templates/frontline-functions-quickstart/README.md

-# frontline-functions-quickstart
+# Frontline Functions Quickstart

 Creates 1 function for each callback needed to setup Frontline features.

 This is intended to be used as the Integration Service of a Frontline instance.

 ## Pre-requisites